SwolfPy-Project/swolfpy/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

-Look through the GitHub issues for bugs.
+Look through the Bitbucket issues for bugs.
 Anything tagged with "bug" and "help
 wanted" is open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

-Look through the GitHub issues for features.
+Look through the Bitbucket issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

 Write Documentation